Ashwin-P23/Octocat-Tentacle/README.md

 ## 16 Main Tentacle Linkages
 ![Tentacles](assets/main_links.png)
-There are 16 linkages in the formation of the logarithmic spiral.
-This shows the tentacle in a fully flassid/curled position.
+The formation of the logarithmic spiral in the tentacle uses sixteen linkages, each contributing to its overall curvature and flexibility.
+This arrangement allows the tentacle to curl fully into a flaccid position, closely resembling the natural resting state found in many organisms.
+This design effectively demonstrates how mathematical patterns can be used to mimic biological forms

 ## Covering
 ![Cover](assets/covering.png)
 The covering holds the four motors, four spools, and the display in the front.
 This also works as a base for the tentacle.

-## Stablizing Support
+## Stabilizing Support
 ![Support](assets/f_fit_support.png)
 This works as a support piece to be able to attach the linkages to the covering without it being permanently attached.